pengying/androidtv-codelab/static/codelabs/1-androidtv-adding-leanback/1-concepts-and-setup.md

 ### Concepts

-To start off lets learn a little bit about Android TV.
+To start off let's learn a little bit about Android TV.
 What is Android TV and how is it different?
-At it's core, it is Android so most of the things that you've learned developing your mobile app can be reused.
+At its core, it is Android so most of the things that you've learned developing your mobile app can be reused.
 The key difference is input and the presentation of information.

 <figure layout vertical center>
   <img src="img/tv.png" alt="Android TV" class="noborder">